9 minute read

 On the other hand, document ingestion in the Yurts platform is enabled by the usage of very small language models, optimized for on-premise deployment to perform RAG.
 Although the Yurts RAG system can be hosted on-premise to perform RAG, for a fair comparison, we assume that the GPUs are acquired on an hourly basis from a cloud provider (for instance, AWS) and use the costs associated with them for our calculation.
 As GPU costs are the most significant expenses, our cost analysis would focus on calculating the latency as well as the GPU memory consumption of the dynamic chunking workflow powering ingestion on the Yurts platform.
 (There are incremental costs associated with storage, data I/O).

-We get the following costs for enterprises of various scales from our analysis (for a detailed step-by-step calculation of the two methods, refer to the Appendix):
+We get the following costs for enterprises of various scales from our analysis (for a detailed step-by-step calculation of the two methods, refer to the appendix):

 What we see from above is that for a medium-sized enterprise (100-1k employees), Yurts’ ingestion and dynamic chunking methodology would cost ~360$ while using an approach akin to Contextual Retrieval, that requires long context window models and external embedding models, would require ~$109k!
 Almost 300x more!
 Also, When we scale these numbers to different sizes of enterprises, we quickly find that the Contextual Retrieval methodology becomes prohibitively expensive.